 This fuel meter is equipped with a self-diagnosis system.
-If a problem is detected in the electrical circuit, the following cycle is repeated until the malfunction is corrected: fuel level segments and symbol "" flash eight times, then go off for approximately 3 seconds.
+If a problem is detected in the electrical circuit, the fuel level segments and the symbol "\mathbb{\mathbb{m}}" will flash repeatedly.
 If this occurs, have a Yamaha dealer check the electrical circuit.